PEEK-NYU/AutoCal/README.md

   * Software categorizes events by type (study time, break time, etc.)
   * User can customize software's suggestions by event type
   * Extra Data: user profile images, complex event data (particpants), recurring events

+## UI Overview
+* Homepage
+  * if not logged-in
+    * log-in button (navigates to login page)
+  * if is logged-in
+    * log-out button
+    * list of current calendar information (edit links/ui for each event shown that navigate to event edit page)
+    * account info button (navigates to account page)
+    * some calendar navigation tools (tbd)
+* Login Page
+  * text boxes for username and password input
+  * login button to submit text box info (takes you back to home page on success)
+* Account page
+  * text boxes for username, new password, and existing password
+  * submit button to change
+* Event Search Page
+  * search bar for keyword lookup with search button
+  * similar calendar info layout as homepage
+* Event Edit Page
+  * shows labeled text boxes for all event info
+     * current info stored in database is in default fields
+  * submit button for event info

 ## Requirements:
 **Database**